 - Defend and assert rights, interests, limits, needs.

 It is evident that this model is able to fit many fields of learning.
-On this basis OECD was shaping the concept of of transformative competencies, "that students need in order to contribute to our world and shape a better future" .
-In this sense, the concept is setting focus on active citizenship and the contribution of citizens to progress, (social, economic, cultural) value creation, and innovation.
+On this basis OECD was shaping the concept of of transformative competences, "that students need in order to contribute to our world and shape a better future" .
+The concept is setting focus on active citizenship and the contribution of citizens to progress, (social, economic, cultural) value creation, and innovation.

 Creating new value